-For 2021-2022, it is critical that we continue the work we started to advance pedestrian and bike safety in Rhode Island.
-Based upon our findings, we know that keeping our roadways safe is a communal effort, one that requires consistent and relevant education before, during, and after youth first become eligible to receive their driver's license.
-It is crucial that these knowledge systems are incorporated early into a child's development and reinforced at several points throughout their upbringing.
+As we look ahead to the 2022-2023 school year, it is critical that we expand upon our mission to advance young driver, cyclist, and pedestrian safety in Rhode Island.
+Based upon our findings, we know that maintaining safe streets is a communal effort, one that requires consistent and meaningful education before, during, and after youth are eligible to receive their driver's license.
+It is crucial that these knowledge systems are incorporated early into a child's development and reinforced at regular touchpoints throughout their upbringing.
+To advance this mission, Young Voices will again develop and implement two distinct projects within the FFY23 grant cycle.